Local limit of the random degree constrained process: Further properties of the MTBP and its branching operator

-In our MTBP the type of a vertex $\i$ corresponds to the phantom saturation time $T_{\i}$ in the RDCP on the PWIT (see \refT{thm:mtbp-reproduces}), so the type space is $\mathbb{R}_+$.
+In our MTBP the type of a vertex $\ibf$ corresponds to the phantom saturation time $T_{\ibf}$ in the RDCP on the PWIT (see \refT{thm:mtbp-reproduces}), so the type space is $\mathbb{R}_+$.
 For a MTBP we can find out whether it is subcritical, supercritical or critical by looking at the principal eigenvalue of the branching operator.
-Let us recall that $B_{\hat{t}}$ denotes the branching operator of $\mathcal{M}_{\underline{p}}(t)$ (\refD{def:branching-operator-at-t}).
+Let us recall that~$B_{\hat{t}}$ denotes the branching operator of $\mathcal{M}_{\underline{p}}(t)$ (\refD{def:branching-operator-at-t}).
+In this subsection, we prove an integral formula for~$B_{\hat{t}}$ that we already mentioned, see \eqref{eq:bo_integral_intro}.
+We also study the function $F_{\underline{p}}(t)$ and prove Claim~\ref{cl:F(t)-inverse}.
+In this subsection we assume that $\underline{p}$ satisfies the mild Assumption~\ref{assump:degree_constraint_mild}.

 \begin{remark} Note that in our case the joint offspring distribution of the root is different from that of any other vertex in later generations.
 In the definition of $B_{\hat{t}}$ we use the offspring distribution of later generations. \end{remark}